-English is now universally accepted as the language of business, spoken by businesspeople - and lawyers - worldwide.
-UK and US lawyers can cheerfully Which Lovells partner was refused entry to Will Smith's post-Hitch premier party three times?travel the world, safe in the knowledge that they won't be the ones needing a dictionary.
+English is now universally accepted as the language of business, spoken by businesspeople – and lawyers – worldwide.
+UK and US lawyers can cheerfully travel the world, safe in the knowledge that they won’t be the ones needing a dictionary.

 But beware.
 A cautionary tale told to Tulkinghorn last week illustrates that those emails and faxes in perfect English may be hiding the truth.

 A corporate partner in a mid-sized City firm was involved in a deal with a Japanese company, and therefore a Japanese lawyer.
 The UK partner was pleased to receive frequent updates by fax, all in impeccable English.
 One day he decided it was time to have a chat with his opposite number in Japan and so picked up the phone.
 On announcing who he was, our London lawyer was startled to hear a screech from Japan, a thud as the receiver was thrown down and a bang as the office door closed all those thousands of miles away.

 It turned out that the Japanese lawyer in question had been having his faxes translated and couldn’t speak a word of English.

 Tulkinghorn hopes that the shame of being found out didn’t make him do the honourable thing.